pstorli/CSharpToast/README.md

   3.1.1) Set the name to Toast.cs
   3.1.2) Set the toast form width and height to toast size, say 6 inches wide by 1/2" tall.
   3.1.3) Set the FormBorderStyle to None
+  3.1.4) Set the background color to white.
+  3.1.5) Set the start position to CenterScreen

   3.2) Add a label to your form
   3.2.1) Set the name to Message
   3.2.2) Set autosize to false.
-  3.2.3) Set textalign to MiddleCenter
+  3.2.3) Set textalign to MiddleCenter.
+  3.2.4) Set the background color to white.
-  3.2.4) Set Dock to fill
+  3.2.5) Set Dock to fill.

-  3.3) Add some toasty processing logic to file Toast.cs 3.3.1) Change Toast.cs from this:
+  3.3) Add some processing logic to file Toast.cs

+  3.3.1) Change Toast.cs from this:

     using System.Windows.Forms;